Phase-space analysis of large ODE systems using a low-dimensional conservation law: Examples of problems with low-dimensional conservation laws

+Consider populations competing for a finite resource $c$ that controls their growth rate.
+As an example one can think of a batch of seeds germinating in a sealed container.
+Seeds need oxygen to germinate and there is only a finite amount of it in a sealed container (Bewley et~al.~2013, van~Duijn and Koenig~2001, van~Asbrouck and Taridno~2009, Budko et al.~2013).
+Hence, there will be some sort of passive competition for this oxygen among the seeds, but none of the seeds can actually `win', as all oxygen will be depleted at the end anyway, and all the seeds will suffocate (stop their growth).
+Although this fate is inevitable, the questions about the time evolution of the distribution of seed sizes and the corresponding oxygen consumption curve have some practical interest to them, since the initial stages in the growth of the seed are indicative of the plant vitality.

-Consider populations competing for a limited resource $c$ that controls their growth rate.
-This control substance is absorbed equally well by all members of all populations.
-In response, the populations grow.
-However, we assume that the growth of a population slows down and eventually stops if the supply of $c$ drops to some minimal value $c_{\rm min}$, which is here taken to be zero for simplicity.
-The following coupled system of equations describes this situation:
+We further assume that the control substance is absorbed equally well by all members of all populations (with the same reaction rate coefficient $\gamma$).
+However, the overall rate of consumption of $c$ is proportional to the concentration of $c$ (or partial pressure, if the control substance is a gas).
+Populations convert $c$ into energy and biomass and grow.
+The growth of a population slows down and eventually stops if the supply of $c$ drops to some minimal value $c_{\rm min}$, which is here taken to be zero for simplicity.
+The following coupled system of reaction-type equations describes this situation:

 Integrating the first equation and substituting the result in the second equation we arrive at: